nodejs/package-maintenance/docs/drafts/PUBLISH-GUIDELINES.md

 On the `.npmignore` file:

 - using `.npmignore`, you could potentially publish any unintended files left in the directory.
-- [npm] will stop using `.gitnore` if this exists, so beware because you may forget to add some rules to `.npmignore` after you add them to `.gitignore`
+- [npm] will stop using `.gitignore` if this exists, so beware because you may forget to add some rules to `.npmignore` after you add them to `.gitignore`

 On the `files` field in `package.json`:

 - the opposite of `.npmignore`, if you forget to add some new files to this, you could publish a package that's broken because of missing files.
 - there's an open bug that [`files` affects npm's default rules](https://npm.community/t/ds-store-files-show-up-after-npm-publish/831/4)
+  - The result of this is that if you have a file that npm is suppose to ignore by default within a whitelisted directory, then npm will publish it.

-## Verification
+## Verifications

-In the newer [npm] version 6, [`npm publish`] now shows the list of files published.
+Run `npm publish --dry-run` to check what you are about to publish first.
+In the newer [npm] version 6, [`npm publish`] now shows the list of files so you can inspect that also.

-If you want to review the files, you can use the [`npm pack`] command to generate a tarball first and look inside it or run `npm publish --dry-run` to get the file list.
+You can use the [`npm pack`] command to generate a tarball to see exactly what will be uploaded to the registry.

 You can also use the [`npm pack`] command to download a tarball from a published version.

 For example: `npm pack npm@6.5.0`.

-## Sources, Tests, and Docs
+## Transpiling Sources

-A package not written in idiomatic JavaScript should be published with transpiled JavaScript as the primary executable.
+A package written in another language like TypeScript should be published with transpiled JavaScript as the primary executable.

+Generally the original sources should not be required to use your published package, but it's your preference whether to publish them or not.

+## Publish and Install scripts

+If your package requires any build steps such as transpiling sources, then note that [npm's recommendation](https://docs.npmjs.com/misc/scripts#best-practices) is to run those before you publish, not when your user install your package.

+The [npm scripts] `prepare` and `prepublishOnly` are intended for this purpose.

+## Tests and Docs

-If you write your package in another language like TypeScript and you have other files like tests and extra docs, then it's your preference on whether to publish them or not.
+For your tests and extra docs, it's your preference on whether to publish them or not.

-Keep in mind that tests is a location where someone could potentially hide malicious code to cause harm.
+Keep in mind that tests generally are more relaxed at what they are allowed to do and easier to overlook, so they are a location where someone could potentially hide malicious code to cause harm.

 ## Other Resources